What do the four horses of the apocalypse represent? Are the four horses literal?

 Four Horses In Ezekiel

-Some claim the four horseman of the apocalypse can be found in the prophetic book of Ezekiel.
-A search of the book reveals that horse or horses are mentioned sixteen times in twelve verses in the book (Ezekiel 17:15; 23:6, 12, 20, 23; 26:7, 10, 11; 27:14; 38:4, 15; 39:20), but never are they described as “four horses,” nor are they ever described as being of various colors.
+Some claim the four horsemen of the apocalypse can be found in the prophetic book of Ezekiel.
+A search of the book reveals that horses are mentioned sixteen times in twelve verses in the book (Ezekiel 17:15; 23:6, 12, 20, 23; 26:7, 10, 11; 27:14; 38:4, 15; 39:20), but never are they described as “four horses,” nor are they ever described as being of various colors.
 This is an important point as we will discover when we arrive at the book of Revelation.
-This means it is an error to claim the four horseman of the apocalypse are described in the book of Ezekiel.
+This means it is an error to claim the four horsemen of the apocalypse are described in the book of Ezekiel.